anarchie347/receipt-split/README.md

 # Receipt Splitter

-Note: This is getting superseded by a fully fledged expense tracking and splitting app: [Opensplit](https://github.com/anarchie347/opensplit)
+Note: This is getting superseded by a (WIP) fully fledged expense tracking and splitting app: [Opensplit](https://github.com/anarchie347/opensplit).

 A simple web app to ease with splitting the costs of a receipt between people.